CutieMath/d3-knowledge-base/README.md

 # Data Joins

 - One of the most important modules since here we start combining select and data function.
-It is important to remember how to use it when we fetch data to display with d3.
+It is important to remember how to use it when we fetch data to display with D3.
 - The procedure start with the following
 - selectAll(elementXYZ) -> data(data, callback) - Use the callback to check if members of the data
-  set match with html elements.
+  set match with HTML elements.
-  Data that match with elements there is not need to retrieve as it is already retrived by default.
+  Data that match with elements there is not need to retrieve as it is already retrieved by default.
   Elements that doesn't match with data can be retrieve by using the exit() function.
   Data that doesn't match with elements can be retrieve by using the enter() function.
-  To merge the data that match with elements and data that doen't use the merge function
+  To merge the data that match with elements and data that doesn't use the merge function

   ```
   update = d3.select('.chart')